opulo-inc/paste-extruder/README.md

 **This is a prototype design.
 It is still in development.**

 This extruder head is designed for solder paste and ink dispensing applications.
-It quickly and easily replaces the left toolhead on any version LumenPnP.
+It quickly and easily replaces the right toolhead on any version LumenPnP.
 It has been used to apply conductive ink and Loctite GC-10 solder paste onto PCBs.

 Controlling this toolhead is currently done using `leash`, a python libary for interfacing with the LumenPnP, which can be found [here](https://github.com/opulo-inc/leash).
 There's an example script in `./sw/extrude/extrude.py` that you can use as a starting point for your own application.

-The CAD for the extruder is intended for a replacement left nozzle.
+The source CAD for the extruder is designed as a replacement left nozzle.
 However, the extruder requires a slightly different build of firmware that forces Z homing to occur at a different position, because otherwise the paste extruder will collide with `front-left-leg`.
-To prevent the extra step of flashing new firmware, the design is mirrored and intended mainly to be used as a replacement *left* nozzle.
+To prevent the extra step of flashing new firmware, the design is mirrored and intended mainly to be used as a replacement *right* nozzle (opposite from the images and YouTube video about this toolhead).
 If exporting the 3D models yourself, be sure to mirror `extruder-base` and `cartridge-clamp` in your slicer before printing.
 All other models can be used normally.

 ## Parts